“How can married Christians, deal graciously with problematic siblings and sibling in laws?”

 “Who is going to harm you if you are eager to do good?
 But even if you should suffer for what is right, you are blessed.
 ‘Do not fear their threats; do not be frightened.’
 But in your hearts revere Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect, keeping a clear conscience, so that those who speak maliciously against your good behavior in Christ may be ashamed of their slander.
 For it is better, if it is God’s will, to suffer for doing good than for doing evil.“

-We want to know what wise and godly (Biblically-based) advice you would give to those who are dealing with sibling in laws and/or extended family who are causing problems in their marriage.
-If you have additional tips you can share to help others in this area of marriage, or you want to share requests for prayer and/or ask others for advice, please “Join the Discussion” by adding your comments below.
+We welcome any wise, Biblically based advice you could give to help those who are having marital problems because of sibling in laws or extended family members.
+If you have additional tips you can share to help others, please “Join the Discussion” by adding your comments below.

 Filed under: Dealing with In Laws & Parents